Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-GUjo-sPcDNw.md

 ### Transcript

-> do you guys have time to clean five and a half kilos of freshly picked strawberries i don't have to do it myself this is from matt who i know lives within our region no i don't have time otherwise i would have been like yeah just bring it over but the thing is i know that you actually could do that, so no i'm playing video games tonight just eat them with the the the leaves and everything just go for it with the root whatever it's called the stem thing just eat it just go for it yolo
+> do you guys have time to clean five and a half kilos of freshly picked strawberries I don't have to do it myself this is from matt who I know lives within our region no I don't have time otherwise I would have been like yeah just bring it over but the thing is I know that you actually could do that, so no I'm playing video games tonight just eat them with the the the leaves and everything just go for it with the root whatever it's called the stem thing just eat it just go for it yolo